-This is the pressure that would like to achieve at the last fixture (the worst case).
+This is the pressure that would like to be achieve at the last fixture (the worst case).

-The Free-version of the program uses 15 m head (approx. 150kPa) as the residual head.
+The Free-version of the program uses 15 m head (approx.150kPa) as the residual head while the Pro-version allows the user to enter any head.